Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 *"It’ll take time t’prepare, too.
 Time we ain’t got,"* Daar observed.

-*"So there’s nothing we can do except watch."* Sartori glared at his coffee then put it down. *"So… what.
+*"So there’s nothing we can do except watch."* Sartori glared at his coffee then put it down. *"So... what.
 We learn from this and prepare for the next one."*

 *"There’s an old saying, sir,"* Kolbeinn said. *"We master fighting the last war just in time for the next one."*

-Daar grumbled to himself in what Caruthers knew to be a noise of discomfiture. *"Well…I ain’t completely without options.
+Daar grumbled to himself in what Caruthers knew to be a noise of discomfiture. *"Well...
+I ain’t completely without options.
 We’ve been buildin’ the Grand Army for a while, an’ we always figgered invasion was in the cards, someday.
 We just ain’t ready."*

 *"What do we have, and what don’t we have?"* Davies asked. *"Aside from the staging platform."*

-*"I think, at this point, I can muster an orbital drop with mebbe three, uh, … you’d call ‘em brigades I guess.
+*"I think, at this point, I can muster an orbital drop with mebbe three, uh, ... you’d call ‘em brigades I guess.
 That’s basically a short division.
 Fifth Fang’s been re-activated too.
-I got others in the pipeline but… anyway.
+I got others in the pipeline but... anyway.
 I have ready forces.
 It ain’t enough to conquer a planet, but it could clear a city."*

 *"Or seize and destroy a wormhole suppression facility,"* Kolbeinn suggested.